localstack/localstack.github.io/content/blog/2022-03-07-hot-swapping-python-lambda-functions-using-localstack/index.md

 .PHONY: build-hot watch
 ```

-It will copy the `PROJECT_MODULE_NAME` along with all dependenices to `build/hot` folder which will then be mounted to the Lambda inside LocalStack container.
+It will copy the `PROJECT_MODULE_NAME` along with all dependencies to `build/hot` folder which will then be mounted to the Lambda inside LocalStack container.
 Just start this with `make watch` and see the magic!

 ## Conclusion

-Testing your Lambda function with LocalStack is a great way to test your code and make sure that it works as expected.
-With LocalStack, you can instil greater confidence in your code and deploy it to production over AWS, while meeting the standards and compatibility with your core system.
-LocalStack Tools helps improve your development efficiency with LocalStack Cloud Developer Tools.
+Testing your Lambda function with LocalStack is a great way to test your code and make sure you're not pushing faulty code to the cloud.
+With LocalStack, you can instill greater confidence in your code when deploying it to your AWS production account, while meeting the standards and compatibility with your core system.
+LocalStack Tools help improve your development efficiency with LocalStack Cloud Developer Tools.
 You can not only hot-swap your Lambda function but also remotely debug them, inject LocalStack service endpoints inside your application, persist the state of your AWS services using cloud pods and much more!
 With a few lines of code, you can make your life as a cloud developer easier.

 Find the documentation for [LocalStack Tools](https://docs.localstack.cloud/tools/) and the code on [LocalStack repository](https://github.com/localstack/localstack).
 You can create an issue on [GitHub](https://github.com/localstack/localstack/issues/new) or connect with us on [LocalStack Slack](https://localstack.cloud/contact) to get help.